Technologicat/unpythonic/macro_extras/README.md

 Please note that there are features that appear in both the pure-Python layer and the macro layer, as well as features that only exist in the macro layer.

-**This is semantics, not syntax!**

-[Strictly speaking](https://stackoverflow.com/questions/17930267/what-is-the-difference-between-syntax-and-semantics-of-programming-languages), ``True``.
-We just repurpose Python's existing syntax to give it new meanings.
-However, in the Racket reference, **a** *syntax* designates a macro, in contrast to a *procedure* (regular function).
-We provide syntaxes in this particular sense.
-The name ``unpythonic.syntax`` is also shorter to type than ``unpythonic.semantics``, less obscure, and close enough to convey the intended meaning.

-If you want custom *syntax* proper, then you may be interested in [Pydialect](https://github.com/Technologicat/pydialect).

 ### Set Up

 To use the bootstrapper, run: